Jeevamk/React-FoodApp/README.md

 *if no dependencies - useEffect will called evey rendering *if empty dependencies - useEffect will calleds just once.initial rendering *if we put something in dependencies array - it will called evey time when the statevariable is updated.

+# outlet
+-The React Router <Outlet/> component (from react-router-dom ) is used within the parent route element to indicate where a child route element should be rendered.

+# 2 types of routing
+-client side routing
+-server side routing